 If too many speculators short a stock at the same time, the stock price may collapse.
 The snowball effect can affect the valuation of a company and it creates a negative situation for an otherwise economically viable company.

 Therefore, in order to reduce the risk that short-selling poses on businesses, financial market authorities have adopted strict rules.
 One of these rules requires the latter to own a percentage of the loaned securities.
 Another rule is the obligation to publish short-selling positions, and once a certain limit has been reached, the positions are made public.

-What is the GME Hype About?
+What Was The GME Hype About?

 The health of the market may require the occurrence of short-selling.
 That’s because it contributes to the regulation and balance of stock markets.
 Moreover, short-selling brings liquidity to financial markets and helps in fraud detection.
 The conventional method of short-selling stocks is to borrow the stock, and then sell it on the open market.
 Then buying it back when the prices fall.
-But new techniques such as Share CFDs allow traders to speculate on prices without ownership.
-Those who favor short-selling claim that long periods of uninterrupted rise leads to imbalance and overvalued assets.
+But new techniques allow traders to speculate on prices without ownership.
+Those who favor short-selling claim that long periods of uninterrupted rise lead to imbalance and overvalued assets.
 That’s where the role of short-selling as a regulation mechanism comes into play.
 Making the case, even more, is that historically, trading short has proven to be the best way to attract liquidity to a market.
 However one must not ignore the significant risks involved in this trading practice, and it is only to be applied with wisdom.

 Want to Trade Forex?

 OspreyFX is the perfect partner to help you on your trading journey.
 We pride ourselves on offering our traders the right tools needed to ace the markets, traders can now trade with better insight with our Forex Calculators.